 To begin, we recall from \cite{tbbounds} that one can define an invariant of knots in contact 3-manifolds by $\tau_{\xi}(Y,K):=\tau^*_{c(\xi)}(Y,K)$ where $c(\xi)$ denotes the \os\ contact class associated to $\xi$ \cite[Definition 1.2]{Contact}.
 We will need the following fact, which equates $\tau_{top}(\#^\ell \SoneStwo, K)$ and $\tau_{\xi_{std}}(\#^\ell\SoneStwo, K)$.

 \begin{prop} Let $K$ be a knot in $\#^\ell\SoneStwo$.
 Then

-where $\xi_{std}$ is the unique tight contact structure on $\#^\ell\SoneStwo$. \end{prop} \begin{proof} First observe that the classes $\Theta_{top}$ and $c(\xi_{std})$ both decompose as tensor products of the factors corresponding to the connected summands in $\#^\ell S^1\times S^2$ through the K{\"u}nneth formula \cite[Theorem 1.4]{HolDiskTwo}.
+where $\xi_{std}$ is the unique tight contact structure on $\#^\ell\SoneStwo$. \end{prop} \begin{proof} First observe that the classes $\Theta_{top}$ and $c(\xi_{std})$ are both decomposable tensors in the Floer homology of $\#^\ell S^1\times S^2$, under the identification of the latter as an iterated tensor product provided by the K{\"u}nneth formula \cite[Theorem 1.4]{HolDiskTwo}.
 This is immediate from the discussions above for $\Theta_{top}$.
 For the contact class it follows from the fact that $\xi_{std}$ is the iterated contact connected sum of the unique tight contact structure on $\SoneStwo$, together with the product formula for $c(\xi)$ under contact connected sums, \cite[Property 4, pg.
 105]{tbbounds}.
 It therefore suffices to prove the result in the case $\ell=1$.

 For this, we first establish that $c(\xi_{std})$ is dual to $\theta_+$.
 This can be verified in a number of ways; for instance, through the calculation in Example \ref{Whitehead}. $Wh^+$ is a fibered knot in $\SoneStwo$, a fact implied by having rank one knot Floer homology in the top Alexander grading \cite{NiFibered} c.f. \cite{Ghiggini2007}.
 Figure \ref{fig:Agrading} shows the complex $\CFa(S^1\times S^2)$ with filtration induced by $Wh^+$.
 The contact invariant of the contact structure associated to the open book coming from $Wh^+$ is, by definition, the element in the homology of the dual complex arising via inclusion of the bottommost non-trivial filtered subcomplex.
 The dual complex and dual filtration are computed by reversing arrows and negating Alexander gradings, respectively, so in the case at hand $[d+f]^*=\theta_{+}^*\in \HFa^*(\SoneStwo)$ and $c(\xi_{Wh^+})=\theta_{+}^*$ since $\theta_{+}^*$ is in the bottommost filtration level in the dual complex.
 Since $c(\xi_{Wh^+})\neq 0$, the contact structure $\xi_{Wh^+}$ is tight \cite[Theorem 1.4]{Contact}, and must therefore be isotopic to $\xi_{std}$, as the latter is the unique tight contact structure on $\SoneStwo$ \cite{Eliash1}.
 Thus, $c(\xi_{std})=c(\xi_{Wh^+})=\theta_+^*$.